telerik/xaml-docs/controls/raddiagram/performance/tips-tricks.md

 	</Style>
 {{endregion}}

-* __Routing__: The routing functionality of the diagram provides several algorithms __(OrgTreeRouter, AStarRouter, InflatedRectRouter)__ which can used to reduce the crossing of the connection.
-In some cases, one can be musch faster than others.
+* __Routing__: The routing functionality of the diagram provides several algorithms __(OrgTreeRouter, AStarRouter, InflatedRectRouter)__ which can be used to reduce the crossing of the connection.
+In some cases, one can be much faster than others.
 You can test your scenario with all of them and used the one which works best for your case.

 ## Optimize Copy Paste